Lee Strasberg: Encounter with Stanislavski

 Kazan biographer Richard Schickel described Strasberg's first experiences with the art of acting:

 He dropped out of high school, worked in a shop that made hairpieces, drifted into the theater via a settlement house company and ... had his life-shaping revelation when Stanislavski brought his Moscow Art Theatre to the United States in 1923.
 He had seen good acting before, of course, but never an ensemble like this with actors completely surrendering their egos to the work. ...
 [H]e observed, first of all, that all the actors, whether they were playing leads or small parts, worked with the same commitment and intensity.
 No actors idled about posing and preening (or thinking about where they might dine after the performance).
 More important, every actor seemed to project some sort of unspoken, yet palpable, inner life for his or her character.
 This was acting of a sort that one rarely saw on the American stage ... where there was little stress on the psychology of the characters or their interactions. ...
 Strasberg was galvanized.
 He knew that his own future as an actor—he was a slight and unhandsome man—was limited.
-But he soon perceived that as a theoretician and teacher of this new 'system' it might become a major force in American theater.
+But he soon perceived that as a theoretician and teacher of this new 'system' he might become a major force in American theater.

 Strasberg eventually left the Clare Tree Major School to study with students of Stanislavski — Maria Ouspenskaya and Richard Boleslawski — at the American Laboratory Theatre.
 In 1925, Strasberg had his first professional appearance in Processional, a play produced by the Theater Guild.